DarthVanger/spyoptics.kiev.ua/README.md

 Libraries and tools used in the project
 ---------------------------------------

-CodeIgniter (http://ellislab.com/codeigniter): php framework implementing MVC pattern, providing libraries for Mysql use, etc.
+CodeIgniter (http://ellislab.com/codeigniter): php framework implementing MVC pattern, providing libraries for using Mysql, etc.

 FlexSlider (http://www.woothemes.com/flexslider/): javascript image slider.

 jquery-mousewheel (https://github.com/brandonaaron/jquery-mousewheel): jquery plugin that adds mousewheel support.
 It is used to catch mousewheel actions and animate vertical page sliding instead of usual scrolling.

-jquery.mobile.touch: official jquery library for touch events.

-jquery.mobile.touch patch adding "swipeup" and "swipedown" events (http://developingwithstyle.blogspot.com/2010/11/jquery-mobile-swipe-up-down-left-right.html).

 Config
 ------